JuliaApproximation/DomainIntegrals.jl/README.md

-DomainIntegrals is a package designed to numerically evaluate integrals on domains like they are defined by the [DomainSets](https://github.com/JuliaApproximation/DomainSets.jl) package.
+DomainIntegrals is a package designed to numerically evaluate integrals on domains as defined by the [DomainSets](https://github.com/JuliaApproximation/DomainSets.jl) package.

 The package does not include new methods for numerical integration.
 It relies on other Julia packages such as [QuadGK](https://github.com/JuliaMath/QuadGK.jl) and [HCubature](https://github.com/JuliaMath/HCubature.jl).
 The methods of those packages